nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `load PATHNAME`

+##### Note: The file you wish to load has to be a xml file.
+Be careful when manipulating the xml file, an invalid format will not be read.

 ### 3.15 Changing the appearance of KIT

-#### You want to have a bit more colors, absolutely!
+#### If you want to have a bit more colors, KIT can do that too!
 `changetheme` allows you to change the colors and appearances of KIT.

-Description: Changes the theme of KIT to the required theme.
+Description: Changes the theme of KIT to the requested theme.

+##### Notice the above screenshot is of a default theme, and the one below is of a light theme.
 Format: `changetheme [THEMENAME]`
  >  <img src="images/changeThemeBefore.png" width="600">
  >  <img src="images/changeThemeAfter.png" width="600">

 > * After each successful `changetheme` command, you will have to restart KIT to view the changes.
 > * If THEMENAME is specified and correct, KIT will change its theme and after restart you will see the changed theme.